 Typically a welding or production supervisor introduces the idea of gathering electronic weld data to top management.
 These individuals, along with the welding operators, are most closely engaged in the welding process.
 Therefore, they can speak to the need for the technology; the key is to speak in the right language.

 During the trial, focus on the most relevant factors to monitor and share with top management in order to secure buy-in with successful proof-of-concept results.
-Consider the history of the welding operation and problematic issues that have been encountered.
+Consider the history of the welding operation and problematic issues you have encountered.
 For example, has the company had liability claims due to missed welds?
 Encountered workflow challenges or arc-on productivity concerns?
 Whichever the case, monitoring the appropriate information illustrates the best way to maximize ROI and improve the welding operation.

 Provide progress reports throughout the trial to further secure top management commitment and reinforce the benefit of the system.